aliramazanov/employee-database-cli/README.md

 - node index.js **command** (the command you would like to execute)
 - Available commands: list-employees, add-employee, search-by-id, search-by-name
 - Now you can also use **npm run** followed by the command you would like to execute

+## SQLite Database

+- Employee data is now stored in an SQLite database (data.sqlite3).